Minas Gerais and Belo Horizonte Offer Many Unique Attractions

 It’s hard to pace yourself, but the best cuts are brought to you last, so try to hold out.
-It was over-the-top amazing.
+It was an over-the-top amazing meat-lovers gorge.

-She’s been at it 20 years.
-Xapuri has grown to include a gift shop and multi levels of open-air dining at long picnic tables, and a dessert buffet to die for (or from).
+She’s been at it 30 years.
+Xapuri has grown to include a gift shop and multi-levels of open-air dining at long picnic tables, and a dessert buffet to die for (or from).
 The place was packed.